richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Renamed to "Push-Based SET Token Delivery Using HTTP"
 * Removed references to the HTTP Polling delivery method.
 * Removed informative reference to RFC6202.

+Draft 01 - AB

+* Converted to Markdown
+* Removed NumericDate definition (unused).
+* Removed Event and Subject definitions (defined in SET).
+* Removed text related to Event Streams.
+* Removed Mike Jones and Phil Hunt as editors, per respective requests.
+* Fixed area and workgroup to match secevent.
+* Renamed Event Transmitter and Event Receiver to SET Transmitter and SET Receiver, respectively.